Did you know that 77% of ROI from email marketing came from segmented campaigns in the year 2015?

 These days, everybody has access to the internet.
 A lot of people sign up to newsletters randomly at times, so having people on your list that do not fit your ideal customer profile could hurt your email marketing metrics.

-If you are targeting a target audience who is of a particular age, then it would help to write emails that are specifically meant for them and that resonate with them.
+If you are targeting an audience who is of a particular age, then it would help to write emails that are specifically meant for them and that resonates with them.

 If your products and services are directed towards both genders, it would be helpful to target your emails for each section.

 For instance, if you own an ecommerce site, you could put in images and product recommendations that are more appealing to a female audience when you send your email campaigns to them.

 Target customer profiling is a very effective way to learn more about your target customers and market your products and services to them effectively.